Nandalala: Production

-Development

-After Myshkin had completed and released his maiden venture Chithiram Pesuthadi in 2006, he wrote the script for Nandalala for eight months, which was supposed to be his next directorial.
-A. M. Ratnam was initially to produce the film, for which his son Ravi Krishna was to play the lead role.
-Despite completing a photo shoot with Ravi Krishna, the film was shelved, since Ratnam opted out, after he incurred heavy losses with his previous productions.
-Director Saran was subsequently approached by Myshkin to produce the film, but as he wasn't impressed by the storyline and suggested some changes, which Myshkin didn't agree to, he, too, dropped the film.
-Myshkin decided to postpone the project, since "nobody was interested", and instead wrote a new story and commenced a new project, which itself was a result of Myshkin's anger.
-Myshkin later revealed, that in spite of demands from the producers, he didn't make any compromises in this film, in contrast to his previous ventures, as Nandhalala was his "dream project".
+After Mysskin had completed and released his directorial debut Chithiram Pesuthadi in 2006, he wrote the script for Nandalala for eight months, which was supposed to be his next directorial.
+A. M. Rathnam was initially to produce the film, for which his son Ravi Krishna was to play the lead role.
+Despite completing a photo shoot with Ravi Krishna, the film was shelved since Rathnam opted out after he incurred heavy losses with his previous productions.
+Mysskin decided to postpone the project since "nobody was interested", and instead wrote a new story and commenced a new project, which itself was a result of Mysskin's anger.
+That film was Anjathe, which released in 2008, following which Mysskin re-commenced Nandalala, taking up the lead role himself, after several lead actors from the Tamil film industry had rejected the offer, fearing of "their image would get damaged".

-That film was Anjathe, which released in 2008, following which Myshkin re-commenced Nandalala, taking up the lead role himself, after several lead actors from the Tamil film industry had rejected the offer, fearing of "their image would get damaged".
-The lead character, Bhaskar Mani, that Myshkin plays in the film was initially supposed to be around 20 years old; however, as no actor, including Vikram, was willing to take the role and he decide to play the character, he changed the age to 27 to make it more suitable.
+Mysskin revealed, that despite demands from the producers, he made no compromises to Nandalala, in contrast to his previous ventures, as Nandalala was his "dream project".
+The lead character, Bhaskar Mani, was initially supposed to be around 20 years old; however, as no actor, including Vikram, was willing to take the role and Mysskin decided to play the character, he changed the age to 27 to make it more suitable.
 For the seven-year-old schoolboy character, newcomer Ashwath Ram was selected, after over 100 children were auditioned.
-Snigdha Akolkar, who had performed an item number in Anjathe, was chosen to enact the lead female character, while Rohini was signed to play the mother of the lead character Bhaskar Mani.
-Nandhalala was initially Snigdha's debut Tamil film, for which Myshkin had signed her in 2006 already, but with the film getting postponed, she made her first appearance in Anjathe that Myshkin decided to direct instead.
-Reports indicated that Arya's brother Zahir had been signed for a pivotal as well, which turned out to be untrue.
-The film's filming began in late June 2008 eventually, was completed in 81 days, with major portions being shot on highways and roads in Chennai, and Gobichettipalayam.
-After Ilaiyaraaja had completed the film score of the film, the soundtrack album was released in January 2009, while the first trailer was premiered in July 2009 alongside Sundar C's Ainthaam Padai.
+Snigdha Akolkar, who had performed an item number in Anjathe, was chosen to enact the lead female character, while Rohini was signed to play the mother of Bhaskar Mani.
+Nandhalala was initially Snigdha's debut Tamil film, for which Mysskin had signed her in 2006 already, but with the film getting postponed, she made her first appearance in Anjathe.
+Filming began in 2008 and was completed in 81 days, with major portions being shot in Gobichettipalayam and Sathyamangalam forests.